FBI: Hate Crimes Vs. Muslims Rise

 There were 2,899 incidents against blacks in 2001, about the same as the year before, and just over 1,000 against Jews, down slightly from the year before.
 Almost 1,400 incidents involved crimes against homosexuals, and whites were targeted in 891 cases, the FBI said.

 Just over 12,000 victims of all hate crimes were reported in 2001, with 46 percent of them targeted because of their race.
-The overall total in 2000 was about 9,900 hate crime victims.
+Last year’s overall total was about 9,900 hate crime victims.

 There were 10 murders, four rapes, 2,736 assaults and 3,563 cases of intimidation motivated by hate in 2001.
 There were more than 3,600 property crimes, all but a few involving vandalism or property destruction.